SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 - [ ] Put all of the technical 'Yes''s together.

 Start with the firs.
 Look at the file: eligibility checked for Keeps, and make notes there.

+## Tuesday, 19 November 2024

+To-do:
+- [ ] Check the keeps of ACM (eligibility checked for Keeps).
+Reconsider, make notes.
+- [ ] Put all of the technical 'Yes''s together.
+- [ ] Put all of the technical 'Keep''s together.